 - Online and mobile booking for associates with built-in policy and approval automation.

 - Technology that provides proactive business insight via comprehensive reporting tools, as well as a sustainability toolkit to drive carbon reduction.

 TIME-SAVINGS & SUPPORT SYSTEMS

-- A customized travel program increases a firm’s efficiencies and is understanding of the time pressures on both lawyers and Executive Assistants (EAs) who often arrange the travel schedules.
+- A customised travel programme increases a firm’s efficiencies and is understanding of the time pressures on both lawyers and Executive Assistants (EAs) who often arrange the travel schedules.

-- A dedicated team to assist you personally – rather than contacting a call center – increases efficiencies and reduces unnecessary stresses.
-The TMC team acts as a support system for the travel arranger.
+- A dedicated team to assist you personally – rather than contacting a call centre – increases efficiencies and reduces unnecessary stresses.
+The TMC team acts as a support system for the travel organiser.

 Duty of care

 - TMCs must help firms protect their employees travelling on their behalf, keep them safe, be able to locate them effectively and have a strategy to proactively assist them in case of an emergency in different environments.

 - To proactively protect travellers, ask if your TMC provides a 24-hour risk management platform.
 Determine whether you’ll receive real-time updates related to travel disruptions; a rapid response unit; and proactive re-accommodations before your lawyers are disrupted.